A Scalable Entity-Based Framework for Auditing Bias in LLMs: Results

 \subsection{Validation of Synthetic Proxy}

 To justify the use of synthetic templates, we measure the Pearson correlation between entity biases observed with real and synthetic templates for five entity types (Subsection~\ref{subsec_syn_real}).
+The validation compares synthetic measurements against four real datasets varying in style, domain, and label topology: MAD-TSC (500 samples of journalistic text), P-Stance (593 social media tweets), FinEntity (383 financial domain samples), and LIAR (1,200 fact-checking statements).
 Table~\ref{tab_validation_corr} shows strong correlations~\cite{cohen2013statistical} across benchmarks, languages, and models.
 This pattern holds for the base and the instructed \textsc{Llama-3-70B}, as well as for other models (Appendix~\ref{app_validation_full}), indicating that the results are not model-specific.
+The validity of the synthetic proxy is established by these high correlations of structural bias scores, not by the stylistic similarity of the sentences.
+This demonstrates that the bias signal depends on how the model associates entities with tasks, rather than surface wording.
 Table~\ref{tab_validation_corr} responds positively to RQ1, showing that synthetic data are a reliable proxy for estimating entity bias in LLMs.